ShaileshRawat1403/sans_serif_sentiments/technical-writing/technical-writing-for-beginners/README.md

 # 📘 Technical Writing for Beginners
-**A human-first guide to documentation, clarity, and career paths no one talks about enough.**
+*A guide to understanding technology, documenting what matters, and contributing to clarity in a world drowning in noise.*
 ---

 ## 👋 Welcome